Skip to content

 Use T568B consistently throughout the plant.
 Label both ends of every cable.

-A split pair occurs when a wire pair is split across two different twisted pairs in the cable.
-The cable passes a continuity test (all pins connect) but fails performance tests because the split pair loses the noise-canceling benefit of twisting.
-Split pairs cause CRC errors under load and pass basic ping tests.
+A split pair occurs when a wire pair is split across 2 different twisted pairs in the cable.
+The cable passes a continuity test (pins connect) but does not pass performance tests because the split pair loses the noise-canceling benefit of twisting.
+Split pairs cause CRC detected errors under load and pass basic ping tests.

 Detect split pairs with a cable tester that measures NEXT (Near-End Crosstalk).
 A continuity tester alone does not detect split pairs.

 A TDR (Time Domain Reflectometer) sends a pulse down a copper cable and measures the reflection.
-It reports the distance to a fault (open, short, or impedance mismatch) in meters.
+The TDR reports the distance to a fault (open, short, or impedance mismatch) in meters.
 Use a TDR to locate a cable break without pulling the entire cable.

 An OTDR (Optical Time Domain Reflectometer) does the same for fiber-optic cables.
-It measures attenuation along the fiber and identifies splice points, connectors, and breaks with their exact distance from the test point.
+The OTDR measures attenuation along the fiber and identifies splice points, connectors, and breaks with their exact distance from the test point.

 ToolCable TypeMeasuresUse Case